kristopolous/DRR/indycast.net/about.md

  * Forks processes from a manager thread, carefully naming them with their purpose.
  * Has an informative log file that tells the user what's going on: `~/radio/rdio/indycast.log`
  * Is easy to shut down and restart: `kill cat ~/radio/rdio/pid-manager`
- * Is remotely upgradable, replacing its own footprint seamlessly.
+ * Is remotely upgradable (through the `/upgrade` endpoint), replacing its own footprint seamlessly.

 #### Non-mysterious